danachen/blog/about.md

 permalink: /about/
 ---

-I'm a software developer in training.
+I'm a software developer based in the Hague, Netherlands.

 ### More Information

-This blog chronicles my learning journey.
+This blog chronicles my thoughts on technical subjects and reading.

 ### Contact me